 Context for Use

 Lab 1: Coral Reefs, the Human View is intended to be an introductory lesson about coral reefs to help students appreciate both the beauty and value of corals from the human perspective.
-This activity should take between one and two 50-60 minute class periods.
-Part A requires the advance purchase of the Coral Reef Adventure DVD and arrangements for DVD player/TV or projection screen setup.
+This activity should take between one and two 50- to 60-minute class periods.
+Part A requires the ability for the class to view videos and reading materials.
 Part B requires coral samples (provided by the teacher and/or students) and a microscope or magnifying glass.

 Activity Overview and Teaching Materials

 In Part B of this lab, students examine pieces of coral to get a better understanding of the relationship between live coral and the skeletons one might find washed up on a beach.
-You can purchase inexpensive coral samples from a scientific supply store such as Home Training Tools.
+You can purchase inexpensive coral samples from a scientific supply store such as coral specimen.
 If possible, arrange a field trip to a local aquarium with a coral reef exhibit.
 Check this list of public aquariums for information about aquariums in your home state.
-To watch streaming video from the New England Aquarium Giant Ocean Tank, computers must be equipped with software that supports .wmv files such as Windows Media Player or Flip4Mac WMV plug-in for Quicktime.
+Streaming video from the Philippines Coral Reef Cam comes from the Steinhart Aquarium in San Francisco, CA; audio is available twice daily during feeding times when biologists take questions from the local audience.

 Teaching Notes and Tips

-During the film and field trip (if applicable), have students take notes so they will be able to answer follow-up questions.
+During the videos and field trip (if applicable), have students take notes so they will be able to answer follow-up questions.